-Driving and Parking: Not Recommended, But Here’s My Tips
+Driving and Parking: Not Recommended, But Here Are Some Tips

 If you plan only to photograph at sunrise for a few hours, it’s possible to find street parking near the Tidal Basin.
 I usually park along Ohio Drive SW behind the Jefferson Memorial.
 Important: this road becomes 1-way traffic going clockwise around the tidal basin during cherry blossom season.
 The left side of Ohio Drive (across from the West Potomac Park Sports Fields here) still allows parking.
 Most likely your parking time will be limited to 2 hours in this zone.